Nice’s Transportation Options

 All the major car rental companies like Hertz, Sixt, Avis, and Budget are at the Nice Airport.
 If you decide to drive, we recommend renting a small car, like a convertible Fiat 500.
 Top-to-down is the way to go, and smaller cars are much easier to maneuver and park.
 If you’re going to go on day trips to some of the French resort towns, then you’ll need a small car to get through the tiny medieval roads.

 Once you’re in Nice, there are many parking lots, which you can find on Google Maps.
-The rates are posted, but reasonable.
+The rates are posted, but reasonable (many lots are free for the first hour).
 Parking rates in garages are less than €3 per hour, with a daily maximum of about €17.
 Parking is free of charge for the first hour, except in the months July and August.

 - #12 Bus runs along the Promenade des Anglais seafront stopping at Airport (promenade in the main road in front of the airport).